layerai-archive/examples-dbt/sentiment_analysis/README.md

-# Sentiment analysis in dbt dag
+# Sentiment analysis in dbt DAG

-In this tutorial, we will see how to make multi-language sentiment analysis inside DBT Dag with a simple sql like:
+In this tutorial, we will see how to make multi-language sentiment analysis inside dbg DAG with a simple sql like:

 ```sql
 select id,